GitauHarrison/notes/web_development/personal_blog/flask_templates.md

 ![Template Inheritence In Flask](/images/template_inheritence.png)

-With that you can go ahead and create the other templates need to complete our personal blog.
+With that, you can go ahead and create the other templates needed to complete our personal blog.
 For your reference, you will need:
 * About Me template
 * Portfolio template
 * Hire Me template